 From September 19th to November 29th, 2020 the paintings were exhibited at Het Natuurhistorisch in Rotterdam.
 The oil paintings were accompanied by stuffed meadowbirds from the museums collection and graphs and information about the drastic decline of meadowbirds in the Netherlands.
 The focus however lied in our role in the future of these birds.
 Do we take actions that will help them to recover?

 Collaboration with Vogelbescherming Nederland

-The exhibition will contribute to the conservation of the meadowbirds.
-Per sold work 500 euros will support a project by the Dutch Birdlife partner Vogelbescherming Nederland.
-By purchasing one of the birds you will directly help to secure a better future for the birds.
-The framed works cost 2750 euros each.
+The sales of thew paintings raised 3500 euros for the conservation of the meadowbirds.
+Per sold work 500 euros support a project by the Dutch Birdlife partner Vogelbescherming Nederland.

 The virtual exhibition is visible here.